An0therUsername/Coding-Challenges/README.md

-# Project Euler
+# Coding Challenges
-Personal coding diary solving problems from projecteuler.net
+Personal coding diary solving problems from projecteuler.net and dailycodingchallenges.com

 Attempt to solve one problem each day.